2018 Chemnitz protests: Protests and riots

-The anti-immigration group, calling themselves Pro-Chemnitz, carried banners with right-wing slogans during the protest.
+The anti-immigration group, calling themselves Pro Chemnitz, carried banners with right-wing slogans during the protest.
 Some of the banners showed pictures of murder victims, among which was the photo of murdered student Sophia Lösche which led to her family initiating legal action against those who used her picture to further a political agenda.
 There were also reports of Neo-Nazi groups taking part, which included The III.
-Path, the National Democratic Party of Germany, the Die Rechte, some Freie Kameradschaften groups, the Junge Nationalisten, Autonome Nationalisten, as well as other right-wing to far-right groups like the NS-Boys, the Faust des Ostens, Inferno, and other right-wing organisations like Wir sind Kandel, Pegida, Wir für Deutschland, Bündnis Zukunft Hildburghausen, The Republicans, the German Social Union, the Sächsische Volkspartei, the Reichsbürgerbewegung and the Identitarian movement.
+Path, the National Democratic Party of Germany, the Die Rechte, some Freie Kameradschaften groups, the Junge Nationalisten, Autonome Nationalisten, as well as other right-wing to far-right groups like the NS-Boys, the Faust des Ostens, Inferno, and other right-wing organisations like Wir sind Kandel, Pegida, Wir für Deutschland, Bündnis Zukunft Hildburghausen, The Republicans, the German Social Union, the Sächsische Volkspartei, the Reichsbürger movement and the Identitarian movement.
 Leftist groups carried banners, including ones accusing some of the right-wing parties of being Nazis.
 Several protests marched down Brückenstraße, the wide street dividing the city centre.
 Many shops in this area are run by Middle Eastern people, and closed on the day of the demonstrations.
 The Brückenstraße is also where the murder took place, and a small shrine erected at the site was left untouched.
 Police called in reinforcements from Leipzig and Dresden.
 When the media began filming the rioters, some of the protestors shouted "Lügenpresse", a largely Nazi-era term that holds roughly the same meaning as the term "fake news."

-On 30 August, a more peaceful rally organized by Pro-Chemnitz took place near the Chemnitzer FC arena, and was attended by up to 900 people.
+On 30 August, a more peaceful rally organized by Pro Chemnitz took place near the Chemnitzer FC arena, and was attended by up to 900 people.
 At the same time, the Prime Minister of Saxony, Michael Kretschmer, accompanied by other state and local politicians, held a "consultation hour" in the arena, which was attended by 550 citizens.
 At the front of the 1 September rallies, protesters carried the photo of Susanna Feldmann.